 SlothDB is an independent open-source project.
 It's MIT licensed, built in the open, and shaped by the people who use it.
 Here's how to reach out.

-Bug reports, crashes, wrong results, and feature requests.
+Join the Discord server ->Bug reports, crashes, wrong results, and feature requests.
 The fastest way to get a fix: include a minimal reproduction, the SQL you ran, and the input file (or a synthetic version of it).

-Open an issue on GitHub →Questions, design discussion, benchmark debates, and "how do I do X" without it being a bug.
+Open an issue on GitHub ->Questions, design discussion, benchmark debates, and "how do I do X" without it being a bug.
 Also where new features get scoped before they become issues.

-Browse discussions →For anything that does not fit in a public issue (licensing, commercial use, partnership), reach out on GitHub.
+Browse discussions ->For anything that does not fit in a public issue (licensing, commercial use, partnership), reach out on GitHub.
 Open a direct thread via the profile, or start a private discussion.

 github.com/SouravRoy-ETLPlease disclose security issues privately first.
 Bounds-checked parsing and DoS limits are in place, but the project is young.
 Report via a private GitHub security advisory and we will coordinate a fix before public disclosure.